-Recommendation: The Committee recommends three elements:
+Recommendation:

 Map and protect likely beaver habitat: The Committee recommends a pilot project with Kitsap County and Great Peninsula Conservancy to identify potential easements to purchase and protect as beaver habitat.
 The Committee recommends combining mapping and modeling to understand both the water holding potential and beaver habitat suitability of selected areas.
-The Committee recognizes that easements would be purchased on a voluntary basis and that certain areas of the WRIA need to be protected for drinking water.
+Easements would be purchased on a voluntary basis and certain areas of the WRIA need to be protected for drinking water.